See index to all the chapters for Putting Out the Planetary Fire

 It is unclear how much impact the existing climate financing, estimated at $79.6 billion in 2019, is having.
 There is an overwhelming lack of data, as well as evidence that countries have been supporting projects that could harm the climate with some of the funds (for example, Japan finances upgrades to coal plants).
 Such funding is well short of actual needs.
-Documents submitted to the UN by developing countries as of May 2021 outlined the need for $6 trillion through 2020, with 85% requiring international sources of finance.
+Documents submitted to the United Nations by developing countries as of May 2021 outlined the need for $6 trillion through 2020, with 85% requiring international sources of finance.

 Others contend that the estimates of how much climate financing is being provided are greatly overstated.
 In a 2020 report, the international aid charity Oxfam estimated public climate financing at only $19 to $22.5 billion in 2017–18, around one-third of the Organization for Economic Co-operation and Development’s estimate.
 Oxfam argues that, besides grants, only the benefit accrued from lending at below-market rates should be counted, not the full value of loans.
 They also say that some countries incorrectly count development aid as going towards climate projects.
 India’s ministry of finance disputed the Organization for Economic Co-operation and Development’s estimate of $62 billion of climate finance in 2014, saying the real figure was $1 billion.

-When the UNFCCC (UN Framework Convention on Climate Change) was being drafted in 1991, the Alliance of Small Island States proposed creating a fund for countries impacted by sea level rise, with each country contributing based on their share of global emissions and their share of the global gross national product.
+When the United Nations Framework Convention on Climate Change was being drafted in 1991, the Alliance of Small Island States proposed creating a fund for countries impacted by sea level rise, with each country contributing based on their share of global emissions and their share of the global gross national product.
 The proposal was rejected.
 Loss and damage was included in UN climate talks in 2007 as part of the Bali Action Plan.
-In 2013, that issue did better in the UN climate negotiations with the formation of the Warsaw International Mechanism on Loss and Damage (WIM) to avert, minimize and address loss and damage, though no actual funding for loss and damage was agreed to.
+In 2013, that issue did better in the UN climate negotiations with the formation of the Warsaw International Mechanism on Loss and Damage to avert, minimize and address loss and damage, although no actual funding for loss and damage was agreed to.